 In the mountains, California can see winter temperatures as cold as 15 degrees Fahrenheit and snowfall.
 In the summer, this part of California experiences mild to moderate heat.

 Most of Florida is sub-tropical, with mild winters and sunny, hot summers.
 Southern Florida has a tropical climate, with more humid weather and more rain.

 Sales tax is also lower in Florida.
-Florida's statewide tax is just 6 percent, with some exceptions: the rate is 4 percent on amusement machine receipts, 5.5 percent on commercial property leases and 6.95 percent on electricity.
+Florida's statewide tax is just 6 percent, with some exceptions.
+California, on the other hand, has a statewide tax of 7.25 percent and some local jurisdictions that also charge district taxes.

 College education is typically less expensive in Florida.
 The Sunshine State also boasts several colleges that have made best college lists, including the University of Florida, the University of Miami and Florida State University.

 California boasts some well-known colleges as well, with many of its universities garnering high rankings, including Stanford, California Institute of Technology, the University of California in Los Angeles, the University of Southern California and more.
 The state likely has more well-known universities than Florida.